 The consensus seemed to be that this was a potentially useful and certainly “different” interface, and that so long as new and more sophisticated capabilities came along, the platform seemed like it was much more than just the fad of 2017.
 Time will tell if the explorers’ crystal ball is correct, of course.

 Our discussions went beyond just talking about Amazon Echo / Alexa in its present incarnation, and we started to think about whether there might be some very interesting additional capabilities that could be added that would be especially useful for seniors.
 We came up with quite a few ideas.

 We have had a series of blue sky discussions about all the things a platform like Alexa could be good for, if only it could add a few features that seem not too far fetched.
 We hope these discussions will be helpful for developers of products and services for seniors who want some good ideas for skills they could develop on top of the Amazon Echo / Alexa platform.

 We have not tried to summarize these in this article, as this article is designed for an older adult readership rather than for developers.

-For developers who happen on this article, we encourage you to listen to the actual discussions attached to this page (some require a premium membership).
-If you want to develop new skills for Alexa to benefit an older adult demographic, and would like our help or advice, or a summary of the brainstorming ideas we came up with, please contact us.
+For developers who happen on this article, we encourage you to listen to the actual discussions attached to this page and the links below (some require a premium membership).
+If you want to develop new skills for Alexa to benefit an older adult demographic, and would like our help or advice, please contact us.

 If you are a developer, you may also be interested in a whole series of discussions our explorers have had in our “Smart Home, Robots, Internet of Things” theme.